Disentangling the structure of ecological bipartite networks from observation processes: Application on real data

 \subsection{Application on the data set of Doré, Fontaine \& Thébault, 2021}

-We fit the LBM and the CoOP-LBM on the 70 weighted networks from \citep[]{dore_relative_2021}.
+In the 70 weighted networks, 2256 different species of plants and 5665 species of insects are observed in total.
+The matrices differ in size, from $10\times 12$ to $112 \times 845$.
+We fit the LBM, the CoOP-LBM, and the DCSBM on each of these 70 networks.
+For the DCSBM we limit the range exploration of models by constraining $Q_1+ Q_2 \leq 20$.
 It is difficult to validate whether our method can retrieve the missing interactions because the validation process should assume that the observed matrix before the sub-sampling is the full interaction matrix, which is probably not the case.
 The method will discover interactions that have not been observed and will penalize the AUC score because of the false positive.
-However, once the parameters are calculated, it is possible to calculate the probabilities of observing a missing interaction by calculating $p_{i,j}=\mathbb{P}(R_{i,j}>0 | Z^1_{ik}=1,Z^2_{jl}=1;\theta)=\pi_{kl}\left(1-e^{\lambda_i\mu_j G}\right)$ and use this value for calculating the AUC score.
+We show on \url{https://anakokemre.github.io/CoOP-LBM/articles/Validation_on_observed_networks.html} how the validation process can disadvantage the CoOP-LBM.
+In the previous section, the studied network was obtained with a large sampling effort and was rather small so we can assume that it was close to a complete network which explains the good performance of the missing interaction prediction.